kinow/autosubmit/docs/source/usage/wrappers.rst

     EXPRESSION = SIM POST
     MAXWRAPPEDJOBS = 10

-The following image shows an example of how are wrapped together in packages:
+The following image shows an example of the visualization of how jobs are wrapped together in packages:

 .. figure:: ../workflows/wrapper_expression.png
    :name: wrapper_expression